 Mastering typically takes 1-3 days from the time that your stereo mix is received and approved, we have discussed your goals for the master and agreed to a start date.
 Rush service may be available for an additional fee.

 Masters are generally delivered digitally as high quality 48k 24 bit WAV files as well as 320kbps MP3 files.
-Vinyl specific master WAV files and CD-R masters to send to the pressing plant are available for an additional fee.
+Vinyl specific master WAV files, DDP files and CD-R masters to send to the pressing plant are available for an additional fee.

-Please read all of the information below and follow the recommendations below in order to get the best results.
+Please read all of the information and follow the recommendations below in order to get the best results.
 Let me know if you have any questions.
-I’m here to help via email, phone or IM.

 Audio effects used during mastering will vary from project to project, but may include: